-The Railroad Museum operates scheduled train rides to and from the Ardenwood and Deer Park Stations on Thursdays, Fridays, and Sundays from April 1st until the weekend before Thanksgiving.
+The Railroad Museum operates scheduled train rides to and from the Ardenwood and Deer Park Stations on Thursdays, Fridays, and Sundays from the first weekend in April until the weekend before Thanksgiving.

 Trains also operate on days when Ardenwood Historic Farm Regional Park is having a special event.
 These include both the Museum's special events and EBRPD's special events like Harvest Festival and 4th of July.